-(Original post date 9/10/13) As I mentioned last week, I’m moving into round 2 of my studies at GWU.
-I came across the statement of purpose I wrote in April 2013 and wanted to post it as it continues to ring true for me!
+(Original post date 9/10/13 and updated 11/5/2019) As I mentioned last week, I’m moving into round 2 of my studies at GWU.
+I came across the statement of purpose I wrote in April 2013 and wanted to post it here as it continues to ring true for me!

 STATEMENT OF PURPOSE written by Amy E. Botkin

 My purpose in undertaking graduate study at The George Washington University is to learn about the intricacies and efficiencies of serving as an expert witness in my area of expertise.
 As a rehabilitation counselor, life care planner and placement specialist, my focus is often on facilitating healthy return to work outcomes.

 Prior to my current career, I worked as a marketing representative for a staffing agency that placed people into clerical and light industrial jobs.
 This work experience offered me a base on how to match people with the world of work.
 I understand the concept of incorporating the needs of employers with the needs of job seekers.

 My background as the leader of a diverse group of placement specialists afforded me additional insight into challenges affecting job seekers.
 In my practice, as well as with the experiences within our group, I visit employers and find that personalities and fitting in, as well as proof of skills, may be the strongest indicator of a successful placement.

 However, in perspective the job seeker may not believe he or she has the capacity to meet the employer’s expectations.
 Therefore, the job seeker is not successful in the initial stages of a job search, leading to feelings that may further disintegrate their role and performance as a qualified job seeker.
 Therefore, my career goal is to continue with my consulting practice and incorporate specific work-life identity skills training.